multirotorsociety/mrs-documentation/README.md

 ## Supplementary

 ### Video Camera
 All the camera requires is 5v and ground and it will broadcast a 5.8Ghz signal.
-Certain flight controllers can output video signal which overlays readings such as battery level.
-There are different frequency ranges to ensure that multiple video feeds can be broadcasted at the same time.
+Certain flight controllers can output video signal which overlays information such as battery level.
+There are different channels and bands ensure that multiple video feeds can be broadcasted at the same time on different frequencies.

 ![logo](https://learnassets.getfpv.com/learn/wp-content/uploads/2019/09/19212447/frequencyChart.png)